Nearest Neighbor Classification based on Imbalanced Data: A Statistical Approach: Introduction

 In this article, we take a statistical approach towards nearest neighbor classification based on imbalanced data.
-Our method does not need to use any adhoc weight or cost function for its implementation.
-Also unlike SMOTE, it does not need to generate additional observations from the minority class.
+Our method does not need any adhoc weight or cost function for its implementation.
+Also unlike the data balancing methods, it does not need to delete some observations from the majority class or generate additional observations from the minority class.
 This method is based on a probabilistic model, and the results are exactly reproducible.
-In the next section, we describe this method for binary classification.
-We establish its consistency under appropriate regularity conditions, and analyze some simulated and real datasets to compare its performance with the usual nearest neighbor classifier, a weighted nearest neighbor classifier and various SMOTE algorithms.
+In the next section, we describe our method for binary classification.
+We establish its consistency under appropriate regularity conditions, and analyze some simulated and real datasets to compare its performance with the usual nearest neighbor classifier, a weighted nearest neighbor classifier, and various data-balancing algorithms.
 In Section~\ref{sec:multi-class}, we extend our method for classification problems involving more than two classes.
 Consistency of the resulting classifiers is derived and some real data sets are analyzed to investigate their empirical performance.
 Finally, Section~\ref{sec:concluding_remarks} provides a brief summary of the work and some concluding remarks.